Chamavi: First and second centuries AD

 One of the first possible records of the Chamavi is an uncertain one.
 According to a surviving copy of Velleius Paterculus, in 4 AD Tiberius crossed the Rhine and attacked, “cam ui faciat Tuari Bructeri”.
 This is often corrected in modern texts to the sequence, "Cananefates, Chattuari, Bructeri".
 However, it has been argued that the Cananefates (in present day South Holland) were unlikely to be in conflict with the Romans at this point, and that the original text may have referred to the Chamavi instead, implying that they lived near the Rhine, and west of the other two tribes at this time.

 Tacitus reports in his Annals that in the time of Nero (apparently 58 AD), the Ampsivarii, having been ejected from their homes further to the north near the river Ems, pleaded with Roman authorities to allow them to live in a military buffer zone on the northern bank of the Rhine, saying that "these fields belonged to the Chamavi; then to the Tubantes; after them to the Usipii".
 These fields, were on the northern bank of the Rhine between the IJssel and Lippe, to the southeast of modern Hamaland, south of modern Twente where the Tubantes lived, and to the northwest of the Bructeri.
 This is known because during an earlier campaign against the Germanic tribes in 12 BC, the settlement area of the Usipii which is believed to be the same one mentioned by the Ampsivarii, bordered the Lippe to the south, which is where the country of the Sicambri began at that time.
 The record indicates that before 12 BC the Chamavi's lands extended to the Rhine, but that they subsequently moved out of that area.

+Pliny the Elder, writing around 70 AD, categorized the Chamavi together with the Chatti, Suevi, and Hermunduri, as part of the Hermiones, which he named as one of the five races (genera) of the Germani.